phpearth/docs/faq/intro/what-is-php.md

-# What is PHP?
-Where to start?
+# What is PHP and where to start?

 ![What is PHP](https://raw.githubusercontent.com/php-earth/assets/master/images/faq/intro/php.png "What is PHP")